-However, I recommend keeping the list short (eight to ten bullets or fewer), which is also what I recommend for a Skills section.
+However, I recommend keeping the list short (eight to ten bullets or fewer).

 As a recruiter, I prefer to see context for where/when you used each skill, which I see in your resume work history.
 So that’s where most of your time/effort should go in terms of writing your resume.